lukasbestle/nedb/README.md

   // If we had used a fruit not in the array, e.g. 'banana', it would have been added to the array });

-// $pull removes all values matching a value or even any NeDB query from the array db.update({ _id: 'id6' }, { $pull: { fruits: 'apple' } }, {}, function () {
+// $pull removes all values matching a value or even any NewDB query from the array db.update({ _id: 'id6' }, { $pull: { fruits: 'apple' } }, {}, function () {
   // Now the fruits array is ['orange', 'pear']
 });